puli/docs.puli.io/repository/stream-wrappers.rst

     ResourceStreamWrapper::register('puli', $repo);

-After registering the stream wrapper, you can use regular PHP functions to access the files and directories in the repository, as long as you prefix them with the registered URI scheme:
+After registering the stream wrapper, you can pass |Puli paths| to regular PHP functions, prefixed by the registered URI scheme:

 .. code-block:: php